 Weyerhaeuser Hall houses seven classrooms, two computer labs, a conference room, and the Robinson Teaching Theatre, where guest lectures and readings are held, as well as Whitworth's Core Worldview courses.
-Weyerhaeuser is also is home to the School of Global Commerce & Management and the departments of business & economics and history.
+Weyerhaeuser is also is home to the School of Business and the departments of business & economics and history.
 Through the work of the Weyerhaeuser Center for Christian Faith & Learning, the Regional Resource & Learning Center, and the Center for Service-Learning & Community Engagement, Weyerhaeuser Hall is also a vital contact point between Whitworth and the larger community.
 A "Simply to Go" quick café is located on the main floor.

 The Lied Center houses the art department and features teaching studios for ceramics and sculpture, drawing, mixed media, painting and printmaking, a computer graphics laboratory, and two art galleries.

 Robinson Science Hall opened in fall 2011 and houses Whitworth's biology, chemistry, and health science departments, as well as a coffee shop on the main floor.
 The 63,000-square-foot building features state-of-the-art laboratories and instrumentation, research facilities, and classrooms that can be converted to labs.
 The building is named after the university's 17th and second-longest-serving president, Bill Robinson, and his wife, Bonnie.
 The facility is certified as a LEED Gold building (Leadership in Energy and Environmental Design).

 The Lindaman Center houses the departments of communication studies, philosophy, political science, and sociology.
 Two computer labs are located on the building's second floor.